DavidDevGit/password_gen/README.md

 # password_gen
-A password generator written in python.
+A password list generator written in python.

 How it works?